 Winlevi Approved by the FDA to Treat Acne

-Update: November 8 2019 — Cassiopea announces US FDA reviewing new drug application (NDA) for clascoterone cream 1% to treat acne.
+The US FDA is also reviewing a new drug application (NDA) for clascoterone cream 1% to treat acne.

 I have covered Italian company Cassiopea numerous times on this blog.
 Primarily due to its Breezula topical product for male pattern hair loss.
 Earlier this year, Cassiopea announced very good 12-month Phase 2 clinical trial results for Breezula.

 Cassiopea is also working on an acne product called Winlevi.
 Both Breezula and Winlevi are based on the same key ingredient: Clascoterone.
-However, the dosage in Winlevi is significantly lower at 1%.
-Winlevi is almost ready to come to market per Cassiopea’s product pipeline.
+However, the dosage in the latter is significantly lower at 1%.
+This acne product is almost ready to come to market per Cassiopea’s product pipeline.